 - Hoosier D.O.T.
 Drag Radial—Made for drag racers

 Who We Recommend it for

 Designed and approved for DOT racing only, Hoosier tires are neither approved nor recommended for street use.
 Because of that, you would want these tires if you had a race car that required them.
-Keep in mind, Hoosier tires often require a higher pressure than other brands.
+Keep in mind that Hoosier tires often require higher pressure than other brands.
 The company says that it would be best if you were to start with a minimum cold pressure of 26 PSI.